 to be in a crowd and risk getting knocked so I settled for watching the

 event on TV.
-The views were spectacular, especially from the helecopters and
+The views were spectacular, especially from the helicopters and

 Yorkshire was certainly shown off to fantastic advantage.
 The coverage was

-only spoiled by poor comentators who mispronounced village names and at one
+only spoiled by poor commentators who mispronounced village names and at one

 point commented that some dry-stone walls were over 100 years old (really,